 All of the threat models considered in this work are additional restrictions on the black-box setting:

 \paragraph{Black-box setting. } In this paper, we use the definition of black-box access as query access~\cite{zoo,iclr2017-liu,hayes-universal}.
-In this model, the adversary can supply any input $x$ and receive the predicted class probabilities, $P(y | x)$, for all classes $y$.
-This setting does not grant white-box access to the classifier, which means that the adversary cannot analytically compute the gradient of the classifier $\nabla P(y|x)$ as is doable in the white-box case.
+In this model, the adversary can supply any input $x$ and receive the predicted class probabilities, $P(y | x)$ for all classes $y$.
+This setting does not allow the adversary to analytically compute the gradient $\nabla P(y|x)$ as is doable in the white-box case.

 We introduce the following threat models as more limited variants of the black-box setting that reflect access and resource restrictions in real-world systems: